 Use painter’s tape to mark center of wall and where the boards will end on each side of that center mark.

 Hold up one board and place vertically on wall.
 Use a bubble level to make sure it is straight.

 Use a concrete screw and power screw driver to attach the boards both at the top, middle and bottom.
 This was the hardest part of the job.
 It takes some muscle to drill the holes into the brick.

-Note: If you can, figure out where the horizontal boards will be placed so you can drill the screws into the wall where they will be hidden by a horizontally placed board on top.
+Note: If you can, figure out where the horizontal boards will be placed so you can drill the screws into the wall where they will be hidden when a horizontally placed board goes on top.